 - Use version control (Git) to track code changes and easily roll back to previous versions if a bug is introduced in a newer release.

-- Example: A deployment goes live with a minor bug, but the rollback mechanism in place ensures that the previous version is restored within minutes.
+- Example: A deployment goes live with a minor bug, but the rollback mechanism in place ensures that the previous version is restores within minutes.

 Practical Example